-Rail is already the cleanest option for containerised and solution to reduce global aviation emissions while bulk freight, with emissions up to 16 times lower than maintaining economic benefits.298 road haulage.
-Investment to improve access, capacity, Compared to alternative technologies such as reliability and timing of operations can help shift freight all-electric and hydrogen-powered aircrafts, SAF to rail.
-Transport for NSW has developed a target has advantages for economic, emissions and with a commitment to net zero transport operations infrastructure legacy benefits: by 2035.292 They aim to fully decarbonise rail freight through investing in alternatives to diesel trains.
-A new fleet of hybrid electric passenger trains for NSW's regional lines using bi-mode technology is currently being rolled out.293 Of note, the UNSW Engine Research value chains Laboratory has developed a new Hydrogen-Diesel Direct Injection Dual-Fuel System that significantly cuts carbon emissions, with retrofitting of any diesel engine used in trucks and power equipment in the high power density transportation, agriculture and mining industries to the compatibility with current airport refuelling new hybrid system in a few months.294
+Rail is already the cleanest option for containerised and bulk freight, with emissions up to 16 times lower than road haulage.
+Investment to improve access, capacity, reliability and timing of operations can help shift freight to rail.
+Transport for NSW has developed a target with a commitment to net zero transport operations by 2035.
+They aim to fully decarbonise rail freight through investing in alternatives to diesel trains.
+A new fleet of hybrid electric passenger trains for NSW's regional lines using bi-mode technology is currently being rolled out.
+Of note, the UNSW Engine Research Laboratory has developed a new Hydrogen-Diesel Direct Injection Dual-Fuel System that significantly cuts carbon emissions, with retrofitting of any diesel engine used in trucks and power equipment in the transportation, agriculture and mining industries to the new hybrid system in a few months.

 Aviation is another hard-to-abate transport industry.
-The long lifespan of aircraft and refuelling and the current infrastructure, high-cost and low-maturity of electrification applications, and limited technological improvement in fuel efficiency are some of the factors responsible for the sector's decarbonisation stagnation.295 According to the International Energy Agency, aviation emissions are not on track towards net-zero in 2050 and the aviation industry requires technically and commercially viable solutions to cut more than 500 Mt CO2 by 2040 in line with IEA's Net Zero Emissions pathway.296 The challenge is even greater for Australia, where the aviation sector alone contributes approximately AUD\$20 billion to the economy, supports many industries and provides key linkages for tourism, education, international trade and business.297
+The long lifespan of aircraft and refuelling and the current infrastructure, high-cost and low-maturity of electrification applications, and limited technological improvement in fuel efficiency are some of the factors responsible for the sector's decarbonisation stagnation.
+According to the International Energy Agency, aviation emissions are not on track towards net-zero in 2050 and the aviation industry requires technically and commercially viable solutions to cut more than 500 Mt CO2 by 2040 in line with IEA's Net Zero Emissions pathway.
+The challenge is even greater for Australia, where the aviation sector alone contributes approximately AUD\$20 billion to the economy, supports many industries and provides key linkages for tourism, education, international trade and business.